computas/desk-booking/README.md

 ## Deployment :rocket:

-The application is automatically deployed to Google Cloud using a CI/CD pipeline.
-To deploy the app yourself, follow these steps:
+The application is automatically deployed to Google Cloud (CI/CD pipeline) on every push to the `main` branch.

-1. Create a new project on Google Cloud

-2. Configure your CI/CD pipeline to build and deploy the application

-3. Set up your production environment variables

-4. Push your changes to the repository

-5. The pipeline will automatically build and deploy your application to Google Cloud

 ## Contributing :handshake: